-PREVENTION AND FAMILY SERVICES
+PREVENTION AND FAMILY SERVICE

-Family Services: Program Description: Prevention and Family Services (FS) encompass a continuum of services including prevention, early intervention, and treatment services.
+Family Services Program Description: Prevention and Family Services (FS) encompass a continuum of services including prevention, early intervention, and treatment services.
 The Family Service (FS) program provides targeted services to parents and children following an allegation of abuse or neglect while maintaining the children in their own home.
 A referral to the FS program is appropriate for families whether or not child safety is a concern and the risk level indicates a need for intervention.
 When a child is unsafe, the family is referred when there is an in-home safety plan that appears sufficient to protect the child while a family assessment is completed and a service plan developed with the family.
 These families are immediately referred to FS and services are initiated in an effort to prevent an out-of-home placement.
 When the child is assessed to be safe, the worker and family complete a family assessment and develop a service plan to support child safety and address the behavioral changes needed to reduce the risk level.
 Services are usually voluntary; however, DCFS may request court involvement due to the seriousness of the safety and/or risk concerns and/or if there is a lack of cooperation by the parent.
 Families referred to this program are often facing multiple, complex issues such as substance abuse, serious mental and physical health problems, domestic violence and poverty.
 All or some of those circumstances may be directly or indirectly related to child abuse or neglect.

-Staffs that have the education and skill to work with multi-problem families conduct a comprehensive family assessment and develop a treatment plan toward the goal of empowering the family to provide a safe, stable home environment for their children; thus avoiding repeat maltreatment or the need for out of home placement.
+Workers conduct comprehensive family assessments with families struggling to overcome critical issues related to safety or risk.
+Case plans are jointly developed with the goal of strengthening families to provide a safe, stable home environment for their children.
 The FS worker, as the case manager, may arrange for additional services based upon the family assessment.
 Services may be concrete and focused on accessing resources to address basic needs such as food or shelter, or they may be focused on more complex issues that require medical or therapeutic intervention.

-DCFS also participates in the primary prevention of child abuse and neglect by promoting, facilitating, and supporting the efforts of those organizations that focus attention on universal child maltreatment prevention.
+The DCFS also participates in the primary prevention of child abuse and neglect by promoting, facilitating, and supporting the efforts of those organizations that focus attention on universal child maltreatment prevention.
 In collaboration with the Children's Trust Fund, leadership and guidance is provided toward the development and implementation of services to prevent child maltreatment.